Oct 10, 2021

 Functional Training

 Teaching the body exactly how to perform controlled, coordinated movements is key to preventing the stress that causes injuries.
-A functional training program will be crafted around your sports and activities to replicate the motions, challenging your body to learn the correct way to move.
+A functional training program will be crafted around your sports and activities to replicate the motions, challenging your body to learn ways to move that do not contribute to your pain.

 Preventing Iliotibial Band Syndrome